 Other Methods of Propagation

 Offsets or pups grow at the base of the parent plant and are genetic clones to the original.
 They are a fast way to multiply your yucca collection.
 Cut them away from the parent, just under the soil.
-Allow them to root in a pot before transplanting out into the garden.
+Allow them to root in a pot before transplanting them out into the garden.